 Do wrist guards go over or under gloves?

-Wrist guards are able to be worn over and under the gloves but the vast majority tend to wear their’s underneath.
+Wrist guards are able to be worn over and under the gloves.
+But the vast majority tend to wear their’s underneath.
 This is where a low profile style of wrist guard comes into play.

 Do you need wrist guards for skiing?

-No, you’re still able to wear wrist guards for skiing they are much less common.
+No, you’re still able to wear wrist guards for skiing, though they are much less common.
 This is due to the way that skiers fall.
 If you’re snowboarding it is much more common that you fall forwards or backwards either onto your butt or onto your stomach with your hands propped out in front.

 While skiing it is much more common to fall onto your side.
 These falls typically occur with your hip making first impact.
 Though you can still plant your hand and put pressure on your wrist it is much less likely to occur than it is with snowboarding.